Automattic/jetpack/readme.txt

 * Carousel: avoid scrolling back to the top of the page when you close the Carousel view.
 * Sharing: make sure the Whatsapp button works well in all browsers, including Firefox on desktop.
 * Shortcodes: update embed type detection for Medium Collections.
+* Social Icons SVG: switch to the presentation role for better accessibility.
 * Sync: add new WP Cli commands to help in monitoring and updating sync settings.
 * WooCommerce Analytics: remove duplicate self-executing anonymous function.
 * WP Cli: ensure that WP Cli commands added by Jetpack include translator comments when necessary, to help with translations.